 It's impossible to prevent rail head dust from contaminating your paint so you'll want to clay your car at least once a year.
 If you don't have a white car that makes seeing rail head dust easier, you can check your paint by using the bag test.
 Place your hand in a regular plastic sandwich bag.
 You can also place a piece of cellophane between your hands and the paint.
 Whichever one you use, make sure it's clean.
 Now, on a washed and dried paint finish, run your hand across the surface.
 If it feels rough, the finish needs to be treated with clay.
 If not, you can hold off - the paint isn't contaminated.
 It's that simple.
 The plastic bag has a way of enhancing your sense of touch to reveal the true condition of the paint that bare hands can't determine.

 For best results, polish and wax your car after you have clayed it.
 This remove ALL paint contaminants for the smoothest and best finish possible.
-Apply a protective wax like nextzett No. 3 Polish & Wax to protect the paint finish or for longer lasting protection, apply SF3 Premium Protect.
+Apply a protective wax like No. 3 Polish & Wax to protect the paint finish or for longer lasting protection, apply SF3 Premium Protect.